-Beware of visa scams by fraudulent visa agents who, having taken your money, may fail to provide a visa or supply the wrong kind.
-This could result in your overstaying and a fine of IDR 1million/day, detention, deportation and possible re-entry ban.
-You should use the Indonesian Immigration self Service Portal.
+Beware of visa scams by fake visa agents who, having taken your money, may fail to provide a visa or supply the wrong visa.
+This could result in your overstaying and a fine of 1 million Indonesia rupiah per day, detention, deportation and possible re-entry ban.
+Use the Indonesian Immigration self-service portal.

-Visa scams are on the rise in Indonesia.
-The British Embassy is aware of numerous foreign nationals in Bali who have been the victim of visa scams at this time.
-Many have lost significant sums of money, some have been deported despite paying large fees to their agent to secure the correct visa or extension to stay.
+Visa scams are increasing in Indonesia.
+Some travellers have lost significant amounts of money.
+Others have been deported despite paying large fees to an agent to get the correct visa or extension.

-If you wish to use to use an agent, do thorough due diligence and check for reviews and recommendations.
+If you choose to use to use an agent check they are reputable.

 Proof of onward travel

 Immigration officials in Indonesia may ask you for proof of onward travel (such as a return or onward air ticket).
-You should make all reservations before leaving for Indonesia.
+Make all reservations before leaving for Indonesia.
 Some airlines have refused to board passengers without evidence of onward travel.

-Airport tax is included in the cost your ticket for all domestic flights within Indonesia.
-For some international flights departing Indonesia, airport tax may not be included in the price of the ticket.
-You should check with your airline or travel agent before you travel.
+Airport tax is included in the cost of all domestic flights within Indonesia.
+For some international flights departing Indonesia, airport tax might not be included in the price of the ticket.
+Check with your airline or travel agent before you travel.

-If you stay in private accommodation in Indonesia (not a hotel) you must register your presence with the local police or you could face a fine of Rp 5 million.
+If you stay in private accommodation in Indonesia (not a hotel) you must register your presence with the local police at the nearest police station.
+You could be fined 5 million Indonesia rupiah if you do not register.
 If you stay in a hotel you will be registered automatically.